 Obviously no post would be complete without a baby picture.
 This is probably Harvey, it has his sass!
 You can really see the slate blue leg coloring when they aren’t covered in mud.
 The chicks are a silvery grey with the tiniest hint of a puff on their heads, hinting at things to come.

 I hope I’ve opened your eyes to a new breed that you might not have considered.
 I think they’re cool little birds that fit quite well in a free range mixed flock.
 Of course Gobbles had to get involved as soon as I showed up with a camera, here you can see the size difference between a hen and my full grown royal palm tom.
 If you’re looking for more info I recommend Storey’s Guide to Raising Chickens.
-You can also check out my Chickens page for more of my fowl ramblings.
+You can also check out my Livestock page for more of my fowl ramblings.